 But whether or not it is that, the point of the guide is just a brief introduction into blogging.
 Most of the guide which is JUST 38 pages long mainly covers choosing topics to blog about and website creation while a few pages talk about installing certain plugins to be “optimized” for search engines and even less pages are dedicated to one of the most important topics: Creating content.

-You can get it for free, so don’t bother paying for it!
+Hint: You can get Blogging Profit Formula for free, so don’t bother paying for it!

 But I’m not going to do that.
 I’ll just admit I could have been smarter in doing my research, but to be honest, even if I did only read the free guide, I would wonder if the $37 one was different and probably would have purchased it anyway.